 Allocation of Rights: Small Business Innovation Research (SBIR) & Small Business Technology Transfer (STTR)

-SBIR and STTR are programs offered by the federal government to encourage the growth in an infant industry; these programs come attached with some federal guidelines regarding intellectual property rights that is referred to as allocation or rights.
+SBIR and STTR are programs offered by the federal government to encourage the growth in an infant industry; these programs come attached with federal guidelines regarding intellectual property rights also referred to as allocation or rights.

 A licensing agreement provides a company or an entrepreneur the opportunity to commercialize on the technologies developed at the university.
 An End User License Agreement (EULA) is commonly utilized for software inventions to directly allow customers (end users) to use the software under specific terms and conditions.